Museums in Florence: a complete guide to choose the best ones

 Santa Croce is also the burial place of the most important personalities of Tuscany and Italy.
 In magnificent marble monuments rest Michelangelo, Galileo Galilei, Niccolò Machiavelli, Ugo Foscolo, Vincenzo Bellini…

-If you have a lot of time available, or perhaps you have been to Florence before and have already visited the main museums, in this paragraph you will find some ideas for other, lesser-known museums to discover.
+If you have a lot of time available, or perhaps you have been to Florence before and have already visited the main ones, in this paragraph you will find some ideas for other, lesser-known museums to discover.

 Opificio delle Pietre dure Museum

 The museum tells the story of this artistic technique through artifacts, tools, stones and many other objects.
+You can learn more about the Opificio delle Pietre Dure Museum in my blogpost about it.

 Museo Stibbert – Stibbert Museum

 Frederick Stibbert, half Florentine and half English, was an art collector of the second half of the 19th century, passionate about medieval Italian art as well as oriental cultures such as Japanese.
 During his life he collected his countless collections in the Villa Stibbert, which looks just like a medieval castle full of wonders from the past.
 Today Villa Stibbert has become the Stibbert Museum.
 The collections include weapons and armor from all over the world, paintings, furnishings, porcelain, jewelry, fabrics, books and much more.
-The organization is still the original one desired by Frederick Stibbert.
+The layout is still the original one desired by Frederick Stibbert.

 Museum of the Innocenti Institute

 The Innocenti Institute was the very first institution in the word, specifically dedicated to children.
 Founded in 1419, for centuries it has welcomed children in need of help.
 It was not only an orphanage, but also helped families who, due to poverty, could not take care of their children, and also single mothers.
-The institute is still active today, and the museum tells the story of this extraordinary place through splendid works of art.
+The institute is still active today.
+The museum tells the story of this extraordinary place through splendid works of art.
 Brunelleschi designed the architecture of the Innocenti Hospital, and some of the paintings were made by Botticelli and Ghirlandaio.

-I am very attached to this place, because for three years I have worked as an internal tour guide of the museum, I love it and I know it very well.
+I am very attached to this place, because for three years I was one of internal tour guides of the museum, I love it and I know it very well.
+Find out more about the Innocenti Museum.

 Museo di Palazzo Davanzati – Davanzati Palace museum